 Montreal company lights up the Super Bowl halftime show after a tough year for entertainment

 As the Canadian popstar hit the stage, he was illuminated by thousands of dazzling lights from the crowd.
-The audience, comprised mostly of of healthcare workers, were outfitted with wristbands manufacted in Montreal by Pixmob.
+The audience, which included some 7,500 vaccinated healthcare workers, were outfitted with wristbands manufacted in Montreal by Pixmob.

 “You're seeing an immense amount of light that is pulsating, in sync, that is unified, that is beating to the beat of the music,” said Pixmob's Jean-Olivier Dalphond.
 “There's something powerful in that.”